 There are often a few circumstances included in the Final Order for Dissolution that would allow you to stop paying child support, such as the child marries, becomes self supporting, or joins the military.

 I suspect that it is also included in your Parenting Plan that you are to be advised of all matters relating to your child's education.
 The fact of the matter is that it is difficult for anyone to force a sixteen year old to go to school.

-My suggestion is that, first you put aside your justifiable anger, and second you discuss with your son his reasons for dropping out of school.
+is that, first you put aside your justifiable anger, and second you discuss with your son his reasons for dropping out of school.
 You might be surprised.